kelvinw8872/sep11-freedom-project/entries/entry01.md

 Outside of my project, I have devoloped skills such as, how to google and embracing failure.
 Originally, I wanted to work on marine biology, however I struggled to learn and discover a problem behind it.
 Bebracing this failure, I found a new topic which I am very passionate about!
 Googling information is a very important skill to me.
 Being able to access reliable information in seconds really helps me in my everyday life and with this project.

 All in all, I have a lot about rocket science that I have to learn about such as the programming and code used to make the rockets work.
-It believe it will be a very interesting process, conveying my research throught my blog entries.
+It believe it will be a very interesting process, conveying my research throughtout my blog entries.

 [Home](../README.md)